alijatoi/alijatoi/README.md

 ### Hi 👋 I am Ali Hassan
 #### CSE Graduate

-I am aspiring AI developer who is passionate about deep learning and it's efficient deployment on mobile and low power embedded devices.
+I am developer who is passionate about learning and implementing new technologies

-- 🔭 I’m currently working on Computer Vision and Deep Learning.
+- 🔭 Strong Grasp on C/C++, Java, Python, Frontend & Backend Technologies
-- ⚡ I’m interested in the area of Artificial Intelligence, Cloud Computing, Cyber Secuirty
+- ⚡ I’m interested in the area of Artificial Intelligence, Cloud Computing, Cyber Secuirty, Web Designing and Development
-- 🌱 I’m currently in learning phase
 - 👯 I’m always open to meaningful collaborations.
 - 📫 More details: [Linkedin](https://www.linkedin.com/in/hasandev/)